OmarPGH/RozFil/README.md

 ## 📄 License

-This project is licensed under the **LGPLv3 License** - see the LICENSE file for details.
+This project is licensed under the **GNU Lesser General Public License v3.0 only / LGPL-3.0-only License** - see the LICENSE file for details.

 ---